 Following an entrepreneurial career in finance that ran for over 25 years in New York City, Stephen created Alder Restaurant Management Group in 2013.
 Stephen is a lifelong outdoorsman who grew up on the waters around Chatham, spending several summers working as a commercial fisherman.
 Stephen serves on the Board and as a member the the Executive Committee of Jazz at Lincoln Center in New York City, as Vice Chair of the Board of the Chatham Historical Society, and on the Board of the Center for Coastal Studies.
 He served as a Charter member of the Wesleyan University Board of Trustees, where he remains Trustee Emeritus.
-Stephen holds a Master in Business Administration from Yale University.
+Stephen holds a Master of Business Administration from Yale University.

 John is an entrepreneur with a diverse resume who has strong ties to Cape Cod that span many generations.
 After graduating from the University of Pennsylvania, John spent more than seven years working as a commercial fisherman on vessels in Alaska.
 He relocated back to his roots in Chatham after concluding a twenty five year career in the biopharmaceutical business and has been active in various pursuits working to make a difference in the community.
 John currently serves as a Member of the Executive Committee of the Board of Directors of the Center for Coastal Studies.
 He also serves as an Adviser to the Roy and Diana Vagelos Life Sciences and Management Program at the University of Pennsylvania.